WebKit/Documentation/docs/Ports/WindowsPort.md

 It is using [cairo](https://www.cairographics.org/) for the graphics backend, [libcurl](https://curl.se/libcurl/) for the network backend.
 It supports only 64 bit Windows.

+## Cloning Webkit
+A full clone of the [Webkit repository](https://github.com/WebKit/WebKit) is required.
+Shallow cloning will not work.

 ## Installing Development Tools

 Install [the latest Visual Studio with "Desktop development with C++" workload](https://learn.microsoft.com/en-us/cpp/build/vscpp-step-0-installation).

+If you have *"C++ Clang Tools for Windows"* installed for the workload, this will take precedence and the build will fail.
+Explicitilty provide the full path to a alternative llvm `clang-cl.exe` in the Webkit Command Prompt script for this case.

 [Activate Developer Mode](https://learn.microsoft.com/en-us/windows/apps/get-started/enable-your-device-for-development#activate-developer-mode).
 build-webkit script creates a symlink to a generated compile_commands.json.